antalsz/choose-your-own-derivative/README.md

 # `choose` Your Own Derivative

-Code for the submitted TyDe '16 extended abstract "`choose` Your Own Derivative".
+Code for the submitted TyDe '16 extended abstract and C∘mp∘se '17 talk "`choose` Your Own Derivative".

 ## Compilation instructions